Exactuals/nashville-music-hackathon-2018/README.md

 https://www.dropbox.com/s/6ca927k9rqjwaq4/input.csv?dl=0

-and clone this repo.
-Place the "input.csv" file into the root of this repository on your machine.
+Clone this repo and place the "input.csv" file into the root of this repository on your machine.

 This challenge uses Pandas as a requirement, so make sure you install the requirements: